nCine/nCine-site/web-tests.md

 ![apptest_lua](/img/apptests/apptest_lua.png "apptest_lua"){: .center-block :}

 By default, this test will load the example `script.lua` but you can supply another script as the first parameter when launching it on the command line.
+When running on a platform with writable files, the loaded script can be edited, reloaded, and executed again with the changes.

 **Controls**:
 - Press the left or the right mouse buttons to set the positions of the sprites
 - Press `V` to toggle the screen blur using viewports and custom shaders
+- Pressing `F` on the keyboard will toggle full screen
+- Pressing `F5` or `5` on the keyboard will reload the same script
+- Pressing `CTRL + H` on the keyboard will show or hide the ImGui interface
 - Pressing `Escape` on the keyboard will quit the application

 ### apptest_luareload ([web version](/apptests/apptest_luareload.html))